sjvrijn/sjvrijn.github.io/_posts/2019-10-05-numpy-indexing.md

 This is already ugly for this 2-dimensional example, and for lists that have more levels of nesting it only gets worse.

-`Numpy` is a great python package for working with multi-dimensional numerical data.
+[`Numpy`][3] is a great python package for working with multi-dimensional numerical data.
 You can effectively use it the same as if it is still the same data-structure in Python.

 ```python
 >>> import numpy as np